From Nothin' to Somethin'

-From Nothin' to Somethin' is the fourth studio album by American rapper Fabolous.
-The album was released on June 12, 2007, by DJ Clue's Desert Storm Records, Fabolous' Street Family Records and Def Jam Recordings.
+From Nothin' to Somethin' is the fourth album by the American rapper Fabolous.
+The album was released on June 12, 2007, by DJ Clue's Desert Storm Records, Fabolous' Street Family Records, and Def Jam Recordings.
 The production on the album was handled by Akon, Timbaland, Jermaine Dupri, Just Blaze and Polow da Don, among others.

 From Nothin' to Somethin was supported by four singles: "Diamonds", "Return of the Hustle", "Make Me Better" and "Baby Don't Go".
 The album received generally positive reviews and was a commercial success.
-The album debuted at number two on the US Billboard 200, selling 159,000 copies in its first week.
-It was certified gold by the Recording Industry Association of America (RIAA).
+The album debuted at number 2 on the US Billboard 200, selling 159,000 copies in its first week.
+It was certified Gold by the Recording Industry Association of America (RIAA).